DarrylMathias/Obsidian-Terminal-Framework/README.md

 ```
 ## 👥 Contributing

 Want to build your own AI modules?
 Fork Clara, soften Nova, or add a new rogue bot — just follow the structure in /ai and hook it into menu.js for yourself.
+Your most welcome to add an AI army.

 ## ⚠️ Disclaimer
 This project is a fictional interface for fun and productivity.
 No actual nukes are launched by Clara 😅.